garbles/concave/README.md

 ```

 A convenience wrapper that memoizes a call to `createLens`.
 If passed a function, it will call it once when creating the `Lens<S>`.

+## Use without TypeScript

+This library relies heavily on the meta-programming capabilities afforded by TypeScript + Proxy.
+I really do not recommend using this without TypeScript.
+It's 2021.
+Why aren't you writing TypeScript, bud?